Packaging Design Center

 Resolution

 Save text and logos as vector art.
-Any raster images (.jpeg, .tiff, .psd) should be minimum 300dpi.
+Any raster images (.jpeg, .tiff, .psd) should be a minimum of 300dpi.

 -